Search

 3 Ways to Preserve Cilantro for Weeks or Months!

-1. Persevere the cilantro in a glass of water and a Ziploc bag in the fridge.
+1. Store cilantro in water with a Ziploc bag cover

-First, wash and clean the cilantro.
-Fill a glass with 2 inches of water.
-Place the cilantro in the glass.
-Loosely cover the cilantro with a large Ziploc bag.
-Transfer it in the fridge.
-The cilantro will look fresh for 2 to 4 weeks, depending on the condition of your cilantro when you first got it.
+Start by washing and trimming the cilantro.
+Fill a glass with about 2 inches of water and place the stems inside, just like a bouquet.
+Loosely cover the top with a large Ziploc bag and place the whole setup in the fridge.
+This method keeps cilantro vibrant and fresh for 2 to 4 weeks, depending on its original condition.

-2. Preserve the cilantro with paper towels and a Ziploc bag.
+2. Wrap cilantro in paper towels and seal in a Ziploc bag

 Leave a Comment